micmejia/bible-dump/AMPC/Mark/Mark 13.md

-And as He sat on the Mount of Olives opposite the temple [[^b]enclosure], Peter and James and John and Andrew asked Him privately,
+And as He sat on the Mount of Olives opposite the temple [enclosure], Peter and James and John and Andrew asked Him privately,